The Ultimate Guide to Painting Furniture White

 Needless to say, painting my kitchen cabinets in white was much more of an undertaking than I initially thought.
-Fortunately, after doing it the hard way, I have learned more than a few things when it comes to painting wood furniture or cabinets in white.
+Fortunately, after doing it the hard way, I have learned more than a few things when it comes to painting wood white.

 In this post, I’ll show you how to paint your own furniture white with a step-by-step tutorial and video as I refinish my grandmother’s china hutch – you won’t believe the transformation!
 (You can also download my Furniture Painting Cheat Sheet by filling out the form at the bottom of this post!)

 White is so classic and clean but it is one of the toughest colors to get right when painting furniture.

 But why is that?
 For one thing, white paint has very little pigmentation, so it doesn’t cover nearly as well as other colors.
-In addition, the fact that shadows show up more on white surfaces can make any irregularities or brush strokes really stand out.
+Also, the fact that shadows show up more on white surfaces can make any irregularities or brush strokes really stand out.

 Also, when you are on a budget, the cheapest paint isn’t really the cheapest paint.
 Our low-cost choice of paint was as thin as milk…Skim, not 2%!
 Therefore, we had to spend a lot more on paint than we would have if we had bought higher-quality latex and didn’t have to use as many cans.

 Excessive coats meant more brush strokes.
 And 13 coats worth of brush strokes means an uneven, not-so-lovely surface.

 Whether this is your first time painting furniture or you are an old pro, using the right paint is so important.
 Now only do I share my favorite brand of paint, but I also show you my pick for the best white paint for furniture.